Taha-Gandhi/CI2025_lab2/README.md

 ### ⚠️ Data Note: Triangle Inequality

-The matrix, defined in `tsp_distances_fixed.py`, is **symmetric** (distance A to B equals B to A) but **does not strictly satisfy the Triangle Inequality**.
+The matrix, defined as `DISTANCE_MATRIX`, uses real world data about actual distances in kms from place A to place B. This matrix is **symmetric** (distance A to B equals B to A) but **does not strictly satisfy the Triangle Inequality**.
 This is common for real-world road networks, where geographical obstacles (mountains, coastlines) or specific highway layouts cause the distance through a third city to sometimes be shorter than the direct road distance.

 ## 🧬 Genetic Algorithm (GA) Implementation Details